Use this sheet to specify how to localize the script elements in the HTML file.

 Tags can be used to control what strings to localize in the script sections.
 Tags options are visible only if you have checked either Scan client scripts or Scan server scripts.

 Use this sheet to control what strings are scanned from the files and how they are scanned.
 Tags are used to control the scan process.
 They are single line comments that contain information for Sisulizer scanner.

 Specifies how tags are used when localizing.
 Possible values are:

 |Localize all but excluded||Sisulizer localizes all strings except those that have an exclude tag.
 You can also use information/include tags to give some properties such as comments and maximum lengths.|

 |Localize only included||Sisulizer localizes only those strings that have an include tag.|

-There are two kind of tags.
+There are three kind of tags.
 They are:

 Information/include tag is used to pass string properties to the project.
 The syntax is